-The bill also updates the notification process for subjects of child abuse or neglect reports, ensuring that if the subject is a member of a military family, relevant military authorities and advocacy programs are informed.
-Furthermore, it expands the list of entities with access to child protection case information to include military authorities and advocacy programs.
-The original sections of the law being amended are repealed, streamlining the legal framework surrounding child protection in military contexts.
+The bill also updates existing provisions regarding notifications following investigations of child abuse or neglect.
+Specifically, if the subject of a report is a member of a military family, the department must send written notice of the investigation's outcome to the relevant military authorities and advocacy programs.
+Furthermore, it expands the list of entities with access to child protection case information to include military authorities and family advocacy programs, ensuring they are informed and can provide necessary support in these cases.
+The original sections of the law being amended are repealed, streamlining the legal framework surrounding child protection for military families.

 Statutes affected: